 Generally speaking, the cerebral palsy case can last as long as it takes to determine the extent of the injury, which could be several years if the child is young and is still developing.
 In order to make an accurate assessment of how much time and money will likely go into your child's lifetime cost of care, we will have a life care planner and medical specialists assess your child's needs - what your child will need to live a full and healthy life despite having cerebral palsy.
 It really depends on how old your child is and the extent of his or her injuries and disability.

 It doesn't cost anything for our firm to review your child's case, and we will give you honest and up-front answers based on that investigation.
 Once we can review all of the medical information, we can give you a better time estimate.

 But it is important to get started now - the sooner we can get to work on your child's cerebral palsy medical malpractice case, the sooner we can start helping your child, your family and you.

 Contact Our Experienced Washington D.C.
 Cerebral Palsy Attorneys Today

 If you think your child's cerebral palsy might have been caused by medical malpractice in DC, don't delay in contacting our cerebral palsy lawyers today.
 We can get you started by speaking with an experienced staff member who wants to hear your story, and having our medical malpractice attorneys review your child's medical records for no cost or obligation.

-Contact us today at 202-393-3320 or fill out our online contact form to set up your initial consultation.
+Contact us today at 202-393-3320 or fill out our confidential, no obligation contact form to set up your initial consultation.